-75602 Alexander to Kleopatra: History of the Hellenistic period 8 This course is designed as an overview of the Ancient Greek world during the Hellenistic period.
-It begins with the death of Alexander the Great and ends with the battle of Actium and the death of Cleopatra VII (323-30 BCE).
-In between, we will examine the wars of succession and follow the political, social and cultural developments among the major Hellenistic Kingdoms and the Hellenistic cities.
-A major aim of this course is the connection of the various primary sources (literary, inscriptions, papyri, and coins) with history, as well as the familiarization of students with the extraction of information from these sources and with their evaluation.
-75603 Greek Historical Texts: Herodotus 8 The course is the main introductory course to the field of ancient Greek historiography.
+COURSE SUMMARY ECTS

+75601 Hellenistic Art 8

+The course covers the art and archaeology of the Hellenistic period, that is from the campaign against Persia led by Alexander the Great in the later 4th c.
+BC to the Battle of Actium in 30 BC.
+Architecture and city-planning, sculpture and painting, pottery, terracottas and the minor arts, are some of the topics covered, including special reference to the arts of Macedonia and the Greek mainland, Alexandria, and Ptolemaic Egypt, Pergamon, Syria and the Hellenistic East, as well as art under Roman patronage and influence.

+75502 History of Ancient Greek Religion 8

+This course is an introduction to ancient Greek religion and cult from the Dark Ages to the Hellenistic times by investigating relevant literary and epigraphical accounts, as well as many archaeological correlates, i.e., sacred places, cult implements and visual/artistic imagery.
+Special attention will be given to Athens and to the PanHellenic sanctuaries which will be used as main case studies.
+Other examples will demonstrate different religious contexts and discuss the similarities and differences between individual, polis, regional and PanHellenic aspects of religion.

+75603 Greek Historical Texts: Herodotus 8

+The course is the main introductory course to the field of ancient Greek historiography.
 The main goal of the course is to acquaint students with the language of Herodotus, the main topics of his historiographical prose, and the most important research issues in the field of Herodotean studies.
 The course will cover the first book of the Histories; the particular book is selected on account of its programmatic function for the entire Herodotean work.
 A second important aim of the course is the in-depth study of the methodology and the basic principles of literary analysis and interpretation of ancient historiographical texts.
 In this sense, the course aspires to offer foundational knowledge that is required for developing further the methodology of approaching and understanding a demanding text.
-75604 Greek VI (Advanced Greek II) 6 The main objective of this course is for students to become familiar with the study and understanding of Greek verse.
-It follows upon the course titled 'Greek V', which is taught in the winter semester of the fourth year.
-TOTAL ECTS 30